wa1ker38552/rolimons.py/README.md

 ```
 > `200`

-`update_asking()`: Updates and overrides your asking tags on Rolimons.
+`update_asking({id: [tags]})` Updates and overrides your asking tags on Rolimons.
 A dictionary with the item id as key and list of tags as values will be required as parameter returns status code<br/>
 Example:
 ```py
 client = rolimons.Client('token')